nlohmann/json/doc/mkdocs/docs/api/basic_json/from_ubjson.md

 deserialized JSON value; in case of a parse error and `allow_exceptions` set to `#!cpp false`, the return value will be `value_t::discarded`.
 The latter can be checked with [`is_discarded`](is_discarded.md).

+## Exceptions

+- Throws [parse_error.110](../../home/exceptions.md#jsonexceptionparse_error110) if the given input ends prematurely or the end of file was not reached when `strict` was set to true
+- Throws [parse_error.112](../../home/exceptions.md#jsonexceptionparse_error112) if a parse error occurs
+- Throws [parse_error.113](../../home/exceptions.md#jsonexceptionparse_error113) if a string could not be parsed successfully

 ## Exception safety